Qlalq/human-eval/README.md

-# HumanEval: Hand-Written Evaluation Set
+# HumanEval: Hand-Written Evaluation Set （中文是我的补充）

 This is an evaluation harness for the HumanEval problem solving dataset described in the paper "[Evaluating Large Language Models Trained on